MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Overview.md

     |---------------------------------|  ---------------------------------------|
     |**GST Distribution Nos.**|Specify the number series code for GST Distribution.|

-## To set up ISD on Source Code Setup
+## To set up ISD on source code setup

 This setup is required to define the source code for distribution.